-Actuarial Modeling
+Exam 4 Actuarial Modeling

 This four-hour multiple-choice examination is administered by Preliminary Actuarial Examinations and is identical to SoA Course 4.
-Information about Study Notes is available on page 35.
+Information about Study Notes is available on page 37.
+Please check the Exams section of the CAS Web Site (www.casact.org) for any changes to the Syllabus.

 This examination provides an introduction to modeling and covers important actuarial and statistical methods that are useful in modeling.
 A thorough knowledge of calculus, linear algebra, probability and mathematical statistics is assumed.
 The candidate will be required to understand the steps involved in the modeling process and how to carry out these steps in solving business problems.
+The candidate should be able to: 1) analyze data from an application in a business context; 2) determine a suitable model including parameter values; and 3) provide measures of confidence for decisions based upon the model.
 The candidate will be introduced to a variety of tools for the calibration and evaluation of the models on Exam 3.